stitchdata/docs/_connect-files/api/documentation/api-authentication.md

                   }"
           ```

-          When successful, this endpoint return a status of `200 OK` and an access token:
+          When successful, this endpoint returns a status of `200 OK` and an access token:

           ```json
           {